lufinkey/pseuplex/README.md

 This project is still very much a WIP.
 While I've tried to do my due diligence in terms of security ([middleware](src/plex/requesthandling.ts#L73) prevents unauthorized requests from tokens not listed in the shared account list), I'm really the only contributor right now.
 Use at your own risk.

+This is an unofficial project that is **NOT** endorsed by or associated with Plexinc.

 ## Features

 - ### Customizable "Dashboard" Section